It is a commonly known fact that men begin to lose testosterone as they age.

 - Impaired growth of the penis, testicles, and body hair

 - Lack of deepening of the voice

-- Excessive growth of arms and legs compared to the trunk of the body
+- The excessive increase of arms and legs compared to the trunk of the body

 - Development of breast tissue

 Before we go any further, a closer look at phthalates is in order, so that we may better understand the harmful effect they have on healthy testosterone levels.

 What is Phthalates?
 And Why is it so Dangerous?

 Phthalate is a chemical that’s commonly found in plastic and some personal care products.

 It is known to have many adverse effects on a person’s mental and physical health.